If there’s one thing businesses cannot afford in today’s competitive landscape, it’s sub-optimal system performance.

 APIs, APIs, everywhere

 It’s a world dominated by APIs, and you likely hear and use the term several times a day.
-If you’re a service provider of any sort, you have APIs that others rely on, and there are APIs that you consume to keep the business running (Google Maps API, payment APIs, etc.).
+If you’re a service provider of any sort, you have APIs that others rely on, and there are APIs that you consume to keep the business running (Google Maps API, SERP APIs, etc.).
 But this is just the tip of the iceberg.
 To those in the computer programming world, an Application Programming Interface (API) is a broad term that covers more than just maps and purchases.

 Without your realizing, everything in a software system (yes, literally everything) is an API or exposes an API.

 Before we jump on to monitoring APIs, let’s take a moment to understand what an API is and what expanse of our software system it covers.
-That will help you cut down on choices and better decide which APIs you want to cover and therefore, which tools will be better for your unique use case.
+That will help you cut down on choices and better decide which APIs you want to cover and, therefore, which tools will be better for your unique use case.

 What is an API?